-But since PLM software is specialized for a variety of industries, buyers need to be extra specific when deciding what features they need from a new system.
+When it’s time to conduct your assessment, there can be a lot of information to sift through.
+The PLM market is expected to rise at a compound annual growth rate (CAGR) of 8.3%, hitting $26.7 billion by 2023.
+PLM systems also give your company the increased visibility needed to adequately follow product development in what is now a complex and repetitive process.
+Buyers need to be extra specific when deciding what PLM features they need when evaluating new systems.
 To assist you in selecting a software solution, we’ve created a cheat sheet with the most popular PLM requirements.
 Use it to get an idea of what vendors are offering and what your business needs to compete in the 21st century.

 Bill of Materials

 Having a common source of information across your company is incredibly important during product development.
 That’s why a bill of materials (BOM) is key to include in your list of product lifecycle management requirements.
 At the very least, your system should provide a single definition of a particular product and its components.
 More advanced options include features specifically designed for different team members such as designers, engineers and other professionals who frequently collaborate.
 You can also find systems that offer advanced BOM display options to quickly see the information on materials and documents.